 I suggest you visit the Tierradentro National Park.
 It is one of the most important sites in South America due to its 100 underground tombs, which have been preserved from the 10th century.
 The entrance fee is just $6 per person.

 Another place I want to suggest is the sparkling city of Medellin.
-The best way to experience this place is by going on a walking tour at museums.
-You should also go on a food tour and take pictures for your Instagram in front of the street arts.
+The best way to experience this place is by going on a walking tour of museums.
+You should also go on a food tour and take pictures for your Instagram in front of street arts.

 If you are a coffee enthusiast, you have to take a coffee plantation tour in Salento and see how the coffee beans are made.
 You can also buy coffee at a much lower price here.
 The tour price starts at $6.

 If you are a fitness freak with a slight interest in history, trek to the Lost City, built around 800 CE.
 The trek lasts about 4-6 days and costs around $300-$350.
 Yes, it is expensive but worth your money.

 Besides that, you have to visit Cali.
 It is a city of ravishing nightlife.
 It is also known as the ‘Salsa Capital of the World.’

 For terrific sports on budget, go to San Gil.
 There are many adventure sports you can choose from, like white-water rafting, paragliding, caving, trekking, and rappelling.
 It will cost you around $19-$40, depending on the activity you choose.

 - Accommodation: Hostel dorms cost $4-$6 per night.
 Yes, that is cheap.
 In central cities, you may have to pay $9, though.
 Airbnb with shared accommodation starts from $11 per night.
 Avoid staying at tourist hubs in major cities.